walterpg/google-drive-sync/docs/privacy/index.md

 Google Drive.
 The plugin communicates with no other online services or software.

-When you authorize access, Google Drive gives the plugin a digital token representing your consent, granted only to the plugin.
+When you authorize access, Google Drive sends the plugin a digital token representing your consent, granted only to the plugin.
 The token is saved to the currently open
 KeePass database, and subsequently used in plugin commands accessing